A general framework for inference on algorithm-agnostic variable importance: Numerical experiments

 \subsection{Simulation setup}

 We now present empirical results describing the performance of our proposed plug-in VIM estimator.
-We consider in all cases two covariates and a binary outcome generated as where $\Sigma$ is the $2\times 2$ identity matrix and $\mu_0=(0,0)^\top$.
-We consider $\mu_1=(1.5, 2)^\top$ (Scenario 1) and $\mu_1 = (1.5, 0)^\top$ (Scenario 2), which reflect both features versus only one feature ($X_1$) having nonzero importance, respectively.
-In each experiment, we generated 1,000 random datasets of size $n \in \{100, 500, 1000, \dots, 4000\}$, and considered in each case the importance of both $X_1$ and $X_2$.
+In all cases, our simulated dataset included independent replicates of $(X,Y)$, where $X$ is a covariate vector with independent components $X_1,\ldots,X_p$ each following a standard normal distribution and a binary outcome $Y$ following a Bernoulli distribution with success probability $\Phi(\beta_{01}x_1+\ldots+\beta_{0p}x_p)$ conditional on $X=x$, where $\Phi$ is the standard normal distribution function.
+In Scenario 1, we set $p = 2$ and $\beta_0 = (2.5,3.5)$, whereas in Scenario 2, we took $p = 4$ and $\beta_0=(2.5, 3.5, 0,0)$; thus, in all cases, the first two features had nonzero importance and the remaining features (if any) had zero importance.
+In this specification, $Y$ follows a probit model.
+For each scenario considered, we generated 1000 random datasets of size $n \in \{100, 500, 1000, \dots, 4000\}$, and considered the importance of both $X_1$ and $X_2$ in Scenario 1 and the importance of $X_2$ and $X_3$ in Scenario 2.
+In each scenario, we considered VIMs based on classification accuracy (\emph{Example 3}) and the area under the ROC curve (\emph{Example 4}).
+The true values of these VIMs implied by the data-generating mechanisms considered under Scenarios 1 and 2 are provided in Table~\ref{tab:truths}.
 All analyses were performed using our R package \texttt{vimp} and may be reproduced using code available online (see details in the Supplementary Material).
+Since results were similar for accuracy and AUC, we only display results for accuracy here but provide results for AUC in the Supplementary Material.